ib-bsb-br/treesheets/docs/ANSWER_SUMMARY.md

 - ✓ Requires unidimensional grids (1xN or Nx1)
 - ✓ Requires minimum 2-level depth (grandparent must exist)
 - ✓ Uses exact case-sensitive text matching
+- ✓ Operates on the selected cell’s **grandparent grid**, so deeper matches may require multiple swaps to reach the level where siblings merge
 - ✓ Not thread-safe (UI thread only)

 ### Innovation